VrushabhTawde/Anime-GAN-V3-Comparative-Analysis/README.md

 This repo is made freely available to academic and non-academic entities for non-commercial purposes such as academic research, teaching, scientific publications.
 Permission is granted to use the AnimeGANv3 given that you agree to my license terms.
 Regarding the request for commercial use, please contact us via email to help you obtain the authorization letter.

 ## Author
-Vrushabh Tawde
+Vrushabh Tawde,
-Shubham Pujari
+Shubham Pujari,
-Sadhvi Koli
+Sadhvi Koli,
-Vedant Nare
+Vedant Nare,

 ## Contributors